This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Aging is wild.
 One day you’re doing handstands in the grass, the next you’re Googling “why does my knee sound like popcorn?”
 A lot of our aches and pains come down to inflammation—the bloating, brain fog, random rashes, and that lovely mid-afternoon crash.
-To combat it all, I created this anti-inflammatory smoothie using plant-based ingredients that combat inflammation.
+To combat it all, I created this anti-inflammatory smoothie recipe using plant-based ingredients that combat inflammation and are packed with nutrients.

 Anti-inflammatory smoothie with berries on top on a slate board